carlosvillanua/traefik-argocd-demo/README.md

 kubectl port-forward svc/argocd-server --namespace argocd 8443:443 &
 ```

-You can access the Keycloak instance in your browser at [localhost:8443](http://localhost:8443):
+You can access the ArgoCD instance in your browser at [localhost:8443](http://localhost:8443):
 ```
 Username: admin
 ```